wso2/docs-mi/en/docs/get-started/key-concepts.md

 For example, in an organization, there can be a need to run an integration process to synchronize two systems every day at the end of the day.
 In the Micro Integrator, the execution of a message mediation process can be automated to run periodically by using a **Scheduled task**.
 You can schedule a task to run in the time interval of 't' for 'n' number of times or to run once the Micro Integrator starts.
-Furthermore, you can use cron expressions for for more advanced scheduling configurations.
+Furthermore, you can use cron expressions for more advanced scheduling configurations.

 ### Transports